Gravity broadband plans

 - 24-month contracts are subject to a $19/mth equipment lease fee.

 - It’s important to check if other types of broadband will be available at your house in the near future before you sign up for satellite.
 Thanks to the government rollout of fibre and improvements to broadband services across the country, you may not need satellite and you could avoid expensive installation fees.
 However if it could be years before fibre or 4G is available, then this could be a suitable option in the meantime.

 - Satellite broadband is not suitable for online gaming or other internet activities that require ‘real-time action such as equity trading.

-- While Gravity broadband is available in almost every corner of New Zealand, there may be certain obstacles that stand in the way of the line between your home and the satellite.
+- While Gravity broadband is available in every corner of New Zealand, there may be certain obstacles that stand in the way of the line between your home and the satellite.
 Obstacles can include buildings or mountain ranges.

 - Installation can take between two and four weeks based on your location so keep this in mind if you were hoping to get connected sooner.